 Businesses are required to comply with the tax law.
 Accounting is used to prepare tax returns and tax payments.
 Simply put, funds that come into the business and go out are tracked for taxation purposes.
 Accounting ensures that the tax-related finances of the business are in check legally.
 Further, it helps them prepare for the tax-paying season in advance.
 Failing to abide by the up-to-date tax laws will put businesses in legal trouble.
 Ergo, accounting is crucial in ensuring businesses comply.

-Disadvantages of accounting
+Disadvantages of Accounting

 As it is said, you have to take the good with the bad.
 With that in mind, here’s the list of several downsides of accounting.